Singing with her heart: Adele's success story. Adele: biography of one of the most talented singers of our time Adele biography

 Photo: vogue.com

-In contrast to the aggressive and dynamic “Rolling in the Deep”, the album “21” (the singer kept the tradition of calling the album her age) also included the lyrical “Someone Like You” and “Don't You Remember”, in the lines of which one felt longing and sadness for former relationships.
-The American New York Magazine called the first of them a number one hit, which contains nothing but vocals and piano.
-For the same single, the singer received a Grammy for Best Pop Solo Performance.
+In contrast to the aggressive and dynamic “Rolling in the Deep”, the album “21” (the singer retained the tradition of calling the album her age) also included the lyrical “Someone Like You” and “Don’t You Remember”, in the lines of which one felt longing and sadness for previous relationships.
+The first of them was named number one hit by the American New York Magazine, which contains nothing but vocals and piano.
+For the same single, the singer received a Grammy in the category “Best Pop Solo Performance.”

 Photo: styleandfashion.blogosfere.it